 Sociedad Química y Minera de Chile S.A.
 (SQM)

 Sociedad Química y Minera de Chile S.A.
 (NYSE:SQM) is another lithium supplier.
-In April, it raised its lithium outlook and said it expected sales of around 50,000 tons.
+It raised its lithium outlook and said it expected sales of around 50,000 tons.
 The higher output is due to its operations in the Atacama salt flat.

 For the rest of 2019, SQM expects pricing levels similar to last year’s levels.
 Strategically, the company will not go after market share in the short-term.
 Instead, it expects demand in 2025 will top one million metric tons.
 From there, it is positioning the company to have the output capabilities to meet that demand level.